Loyalhanna Creek: Course

 Loyalhanna rises from Laurel Ridge in southeastern Westmoreland County, north of Donegal and flows NNE, along the southeastern side of Chestnut Ridge.
 Approximately 5 mi (8 km) northwest of Ligonier it turns northwest, cutting through Chestnut Ridge and passing through Latrobe.
 From Latrobe, it flows NNW, passing through Loyalhanna Lake reservoir and joins with the Conemaugh River to form the Kiskiminetas River at Saltsburg.
 The creek lies about midway between the Juniata River to the east and the Ohio River to the west, and about halfway between the Conemaugh River to the north and the Youghiogheny River to the south.

 Watershed

-Decades before the 2000s, the lower end of the creek, beginning above Latrobe, was colored red due to acid from local mines.
+Decades before the 2000s, the lower end of the creek, beginning above Latrobe, was colored red due to acid leakage from local mines.
 Rocks in the area are still stained red from the effects.
 In subsequent years, with the growth of environmental sensitivity, a remediation pond was installed near Saint Vincent College that removes 90 percent of the iron oxide from the water.

+in October 2025 a news story mentioned the return of otters and bald eagles, an indication that the creek clean-up improved the local ecological system.